Diegoiorio/map-forge/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Project description

-A platform that lets tabletop RPG players upload maps, place and describe custom markers, and browse a searchable archive of all their mapped worlds.

-Those are the main features:

-- Load a map as image (png, jspg...)
-- Put some markers on the map
-- Give a title and descriptions each marker
-- Open and read a map from archive with all relative markers

 ## Environment variables

 - **Local file:** create a file named `.env.local` at the project root for local-only variables.
 This repository's `.gitignore` already ignores `.env*` files.